HarryR/cockatoo/README.md

  * 2042 - Cuckoo Worker Reporting Server
  * 8090 - Cuckoo Worker API

+## Using the VPN

+Ensure that `AUTOSTART="none"` in `/etc/default/openvpn`, otherwise the docker daemon will fail to start.

+	make cryptostorm
+	systemctl daemon-reload

 ## TODO / Maybe / Ideas etc.

  * Speed up startup of cuckoo worker (specifically the VM import!)